MarcoPoloResearchLab/countdown/README.md

 # Countdown Calendar

-The calendar capable of countdown to a designated date.
+The calendar is capable of countdown to a designated date.

 ## Getting Started

 ### Prerequisites

 This project is built using plain HTML, CSS, and JavaScript, so no additional dependencies are required.
-However, to run the application locally you must serve the files over HTTP (browsers often restrict Web Worker usage when using the `file://` protocol).
+However, to run the application locally, you must serve the files over HTTP (browsers often restrict Web Worker usage when using the `file://` protocol).

 ### Running Locally